Juab Valley: Description

 The valley is in a region of dissected mountain ranges and valleys in the southern Wasatch Front, with the Wasatch Range on the northeast and the San Pitch Mountains on the southeast.
 The valley's north-northeast edge borders on the south of Utah Valley and another section of Utah Valley's southwest, the Goshen Valley.
 The eastern end of the northern border of Juab County is on the valley's north; the eastern end of the southern county is on the valley's southeast.

 Juab Valley is linear, mostly north-south trending, with the major city-center of Nephi adjacent north of the valley center.
 The extreme north of the valley is adjacent to Santaquin which is located between the three valleys of southwest Utah Valley, east Goshen Valley, and north Juab Valley.
 The valley's extreme southwest borders a hilly region on the Sevier River's northeast riverbank-shoreline and Yuba State Park-(Sevier Bridge Reservoir), a stretch of the Sevier that flows north, then northwest to west.

 The Juab Valley north-south center is south of Nephi, in the region of Sharp.
-Sage Valley Pass is located on the west in the West Hills that border the east of a small mountain valley (Sage Valley).
+Sage Valley Pass is located on the west in the West Hills that borders the east of a small mountain valley (Sage Valley).

 The valley was named after the local Native Americans (Uabs, Yuabs, or Yoabs) of the Piute tribe.